 Estimated shelf life: 2 years (stored in an airtight container away from moisture, that includes wet makeup brushes).

 *Costs accurate at time of writing, and based on the best retail prices I’ve found.

 - No glittery shimmer like some of the synthetic blushes I’ve used before.
 Although, the matte look is pretty, so I wouldn’t say it’s much of a challenge.

 - Unfortunately, DIY blush doesn’t have the staying power of other blushes – it wipes off more easily.
 Applying it to well-moisturised skin helps it stay put.
 Otherwise, you may want to look into buying a good organic blush, or making a cream blush (here is my recipe).

 No breakouts.
 I would always breakout on my cheeks after using regular blush bought from the store.
 However, this homemade blush keeps my skin as clear as a summer’s day.

 - Iron oxide: is a natural pigment used to colour skin care products.
 Rust is iron oxide – so basically, iron oxides are different colours of rust ground up as a powder.
 Red or brown iron oxide are the best colours to make blush. (buy here)

 - Bentonite clay: Rich in minerals and detoxifies the skin by absorbing toxins beneath the skin (buy here).

 Not sure where to find these, or other ingredients?
 My shopping guide may help you.

-Have you ever made your own makeup, and what did you start with?
+Have you ever made your own makeup – what makeup recipe works best for you?